You are here

 Section 9.
 Early termination of the appointment requires the written approval of the Graduate School.
 International students on appointment who graduate may not work beyond the date of their commencement unless on OPT or continuing for another graduate degree in the term immediately following their graduation.

 - Duties.
 The specific duties of GA positions are determined by appointing units.

 Note: for GRA appointments: Graduate Research Associate (GRA) appointments fall into two broad categories:

-- GRAs on 50 percent appointments should spend approximately 20 hours per week on their appointment duties when they are supporting faculty research that is not directly related to their dissertations or theses.
+- GRAs on 50 percent appointments should spend approximately 20 hours per week on their appointment duties and should be aligned with their academic learning for their degree.

 - For many GRAs, their appointment duties overlap with research for their own dissertations or master’s theses.
 In these cases, it is difficult to separate the number of hours devoted specifically to the associateship.
 It is the responsibility of the faculty member to clarify expectations, including policies related to publication and intellectual ownership.

 - Stipend.
 The university establishes minimum stipends for GAs.
 Within the university’s stipend policies, appointing units determine stipend levels, guided by such factors as levels of responsibility, years of experience, degree progress, previous GA performance, and stipend levels at peer institutions.

 - Verification of Eligibility for Employment.
 The university is required by federal law to verify the identity and employment authorization of all new appointees, and GA appointments are contingent on such verification.
 GA appointments may be contingent upon the completion of a criminal background check, at the discretion of the appointing unit.